-The THECB Contracting and Procurement Staff is responsible for the following contract related reports:
+THECB's Contract and Procurement Teams are responsible for preparing the following contract related reports:

-Procurement Plan: Each agency must complete an agency procurement plan that identifies its management controls and purchasing oversight authority in accordance with the policy guidance contained in the State of Texas Procurement and Contract Management Guide.
-Agencies must submit a current procurement plan to SPD annually by November 30.
+Procurement Plan: THECB must complete an agency procurement plan that identifies its management controls and purchasing oversight authority in accordance with the policy guidance contained in the State of Texas Procurement and Contract Management Guide.
+The Financial Services Division will submit its procurement plan to SPD annually by November 30.

-HUB Program Reports: On a form prescribed by SPD, each agency must report to SPD, not later than March 15 of each year regarding the previous six-month period and on September 15 of each year regarding the preceding fiscal year, the total dollar amount of HUB and non-HUB contracting and subcontracting participation in all of the agency's contracts for the purchase of goods, services and public works payments.
-Agencies must include contracting and subcontracting participation paid from treasury and non-treasury funds.
+HUB Program Reports: On a form prescribed by SPD, THECB must report to SPD, not later than March 15 of each year regarding the previous six-month period and on September 15 of each year regarding the preceding fiscal year, the total dollar amount of HUB and non-HUB contracting and subcontracting participation in all of the agency's contracts for the purchase of goods, services and public works payments.
+THECB must include contracting and subcontracting participation paid from treasury and non-treasury funds.